Curative Debate

 The model can facilitate IDBE [Inclusion, Debate, Belonging, Equity] activities to assist NYU in creating a grammar for exchanges that facilitates these hard conversations across the entire NYU community.
 Policy advances are contingent on one person persuading another that they have a good idea worth pursuing and galvanizing support for healing and being better.

-NYU CEDA Statement on Injustice
+NYU CEDA Statement on Difference

 The distinction between demonizing and difference makers is sometimes quite small.
 We are destined to make mistakes along the way.
 That’s not a reason to hide.
 It’s a call to listen, illuminate and learn.